awesomeeng/zephjs/README.md

 ## Justification

 The promise of Web Components was that we would be able to easily load a component onto our web page and use it.
 But to date that promise has not been fulfilled.
 The current Web Components standards lack an implemented method for easily loading components or component libraries, and writing a web component in JavaScript is far from an easy or straight-forward task.
 Couple this with the current generation of web frameworks that add even more complexity to what was promised to be a very simple activity.
-Writing a web component should not require you to learn a new language (or superset lagnuage) or learn a new programming paradigm.
+Writing a web component should not require you to learn a new language (or superset language) or learn a new programming paradigm.
 It should be simple, obvious, and require no more effort than writing JavaScript/HTML/CSS does.

 ZephJS aims to bring the promised ease of web components back to our community.
 It does so by living up the following principals:

- - Make it easy for a component or component library to be used by others!
+ - Make it easy for a component or component library to be used by others.
- - No new languages!
- - No new programming paradigms.
  - Use the standards and technologies that have made the web great from the beginning.
  - Apply modern browser standards (Web Components, Shadow DOM, ElementOberserver, etc).
  - Keep it incredibly small and light.
 ZephJS is currently less than 32k.

 Please dont misunderstand us: React, Vue, Angular, Svelte (more people should use Svelte) all have their place.
 Very large web applications will always have a need for frameworks such as these.
 Server-side rendering is also a valuable consideration.
 But a lot of sites dont need this kind of weight; they just want to drop in a handful of components and go.
-And that's the space for whicch ZephJS was built.
+And that's the space for which ZephJS was built.

 ## Usage

-Mostly people using ZephJS do not even need to know how to use ZephJS.
+Mostly people using ZephJS do not even need to know how to use ZephJS or what it is.
 Instead they just want to include a collection of components built on top of ZephJS.
 Fortunately, that means they can stop reading now and instead go read the instructions for that component collection.

 If you are interested in finding a component collection, here is a list of known collections: